Publications

 Work in Progress

-Micheli, L., & Böckler, A. Effects of gaze direction and face visibility on third-party punishment and compensation.
+Micheli, L., Seubert, O. & Böckler, A. Effects of gaze direction and face visibility on third-party punishment and compensation.
 (Preregistration)